 What’s the problem you want to solve?

-First-time osquery users should begin on the interactive command-line interface (CLI) known as osqueryi.
+First-time Osquery users should begin on the interactive command-line interface (CLI) known as Osquery.

 Get started by running some basic local queries, such as